Kitaru

 research_agent.run(topic="Why do AI agents need durable execution?")

 Each @checkpoint is a durable unit of work — its output is persisted automatically.
-If the flow fails at draft_report, replaying it skips research and reuses its recorded result. kitaru.llm() tracks model calls with prompt, response, usage, and cost capture built in.
+If the flow fails at draft_report, replaying it skips research and reuses its recorded result. kitaru.llm() logs model calls with prompt, response, tokens, and latency per call.

 See the Quickstart to install and run this yourself.